 Downtown Seward is pretty big, and if you’re a fan of staying as close as possible to the water then you’re lucky!

 There are tons of hotels near Waterfront Park and some of them even offer views of the Gulf of Alaska.
 If you resonate with this, have a look at the list below:

-Start your day with a cup of coffee in the garden of this cozy Alaskan accommodation.
+Start your day with a cup of coffee in the garden of this cozy accommodation in Seward, AK.
 You can enjoy your breakfast in your room with queen beds and a dining area but don’t miss the chance to join a tour with the host who is a professional wildlife biologist!
 This adorable B&B also offers parking and a free shuttle bus.